MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-servicenow.md

 ---
-title: How Defender for Cloud Apps helps protect your ServiceNow environment
+title: Protect your ServiceNow environment
 description: This article provides information about the benefits of connecting your ServiceNow app to Defender for Cloud Apps using the API connector for visibility and control over use. ms.date: 06/14/2022 ms.topic: article